ASvyatkovskiy/PythonWorkshop/README.md

 # Getting started

 To be able to follow the workshop exercises, you are going to need a laptop with Anaconda and Tensorflow installed.
+Following instruction are geared for Mac or Ubuntu linux users.

 ## Download and install Anaconda